 If your truck has been improperly loaded and/or secured, you are far more likely to be involved in a trucking accident.
 This could be the result of your company and fellow employees, and that includes cases where you loaded the truck against your better judgment in order to honor the demands placed on you by your employer’s pressure or unrealistic delivery schedules.

 Often people think of drinking or drug use in cases of impaired driving.
 However, being ill or unwell often qualifies under the impaired driving category.
-Even if you are at fault in an impaired truck driving accident, extenuating circumstances may mean you are still entitled to partial or full compensation.
+Even if you are found to be at-fault in an impaired truck driving accident, extenuating circumstances may mean you are still entitled to partial or full compensation.

 Are you a long haul trucker who has suffered a personal injury as the result of an accident or working conditions that were out of your control?
 Contact Burneikis Law to schedule a free consultation.
 Even though the accident may have happened months ago, you may be surprised to learn that it may not be too late to file a claim depending on the circumstances.
-We’ll go over your case and determine if we can help to facilitate your personal injury claim.
-Call us directly at our Oakland location to schedule a free case evaluation – 510-328-3238.
+We will go over your case and determine if we can help to facilitate your personal injury claim.
+Call Burneikis Law directly at our Oakland location to schedule a free case evaluation – 510-328-3238.